ferrocene/ferrocene/ferrocene/doc/user-manual/src/libcore/using.rst

 Using libcore
 =============

-Use the certified subset of Libcore exactly how you'd use standard Rust Libccore.
+Use the certified subset of Libcore exactly how you'd use standard Rust Libcore.

 Building an executable
 ----------------------